yakaz/elasticsearch-analysis-combo/README.md

 Behind the scene
 ----------------

-An improvement would be to get rid of the duplicates, but the analyzers may output different offsets, types and position, for the same token text.

 Lucene TokenStream API is rather awkward right now, making it hard to run many analyzers over the input again and again.
 Behind the scenes, the `Reader` given to the `Analyzer` must be cloned, in order to feed all the sub-analyzers.